wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-command-run-commands.rst

 1. Click a command in the palette ("Command 1" in this example)
 2. Drag it somewhere into the graph editor

-Alternatively, you can right-click anywhere on the editor and choose the command from the dropdown, or right click a command and choose a command to automatically be placed after the command you click.
+Alternatively, you can right-click anywhere on the editor and choose the command from the dropdown, or right-click a command and choose a command to automatically be placed after the command you click.

 Now you have a command in the group!
 But it's not connected to anything, so RobotBuilder doesn't know how it's supposed to behave.